mattwamoto/Afiax-Employee-handbook/guides/line-management/README.md

 This guidance isn't complete yet.
 If you need help, ask:
 - your own line manager
-- you can search our knowledge base - Ask Made Tech, and if you can't find an answer there, feel free to raise a query
+- you can search our knowledge base - Ask Afiax Connected Healthcare, and if you can't find an answer there, feel free to raise a query
 - ask one of the people partnering team
 - the line manager community (**#cop-learning-line-managers** on Slack)